 Diabetes is common.
-In fact, the World Health Organization (WHO) estimated in 2014 that roughly 422 million people worldwide are affected by diabetes.
-This is unfortunately up from 108 million in 1980.
+In the Unisted States alone between one-quarter and one-third of all people are diabetic.
 Diabetes prevalence is rising quite quickly in developed countries and is a major cause of morbidities such as kidney disease, amputations, and blindness.

 Type 1 Diabetes.
 The first major form of diabetes, known simply as Type 1 diabetes is an autoimmune disease wherein the body's own immune system attacks and destroys the cells within the pancreas that produce insulin, rendering the affected person unable to produce insulin naturally.
 This type of diabetes was formerly known as Insulin Dependent Diabetes Mellitus, which is an inaccurate term because both major types of diabetes can require insulin treatment.
 Also known as juvenile diabetes, Type 1 diabetes often begins in childhood.
 It is fairly rare, accounting for only 5% or so of all diabetes cases.
 It would be a deadly disease except for the fact that insulin produced external to the body can be manually injected to substitute for what the body can no longer produce on its own.
 Persons with Type 1 diabetes must learn to periodically check their blood sugar and self-administer insulin shots in order to keep their blood sugar levels normalized.
 Though diet modifications cannot cure Type 1 diabetes, they are important to follow anyway so as to keep blood sugar swings minimized as much as possible.